 The banking sector has the power to make or mar the financial fabric the world over, as seen in the 2008 subprime crisis and its ripples across the globe.

 Tracking its performance are many indices such as the KBW Nasdaq bank index (US), and Dow Jones US bank index.
 The KBW bank index is one of the oldest bank indices, established in 1991.

 NSE has a lot more indices than the Nifty 50 and the Bank Nifty.
-It has categorised the indices as follows. :-
+It has categorized the indices as follows. :-

-Broad market indices: These are the indices which track the broad market or overall stock market.
+Broad market indices: These are the indices that track the broad market or overall stock market.

 Some of the popular examples are the Nifty 50, Nifty Next 50, Nifty 100, Nifty 200, and Nifty Midcap 50

 1-Year Performance Comparison between Nifty 50 and Nifty Next 50

 Sectoral Indices: These are indices that track market sectors and include Nifty bank, Nifty auto, Nifty IT, Nifty media, and Nifty metal.

 1-Year Performace Comparison between Nifty Bank and Nifty Auto

 Thematic Indices: These are indices tracking a theme of investment such as public sector stocks, and MNC stocks.
 For example, there is the Nifty commodities, Nifty CPSE, and Nifty energy.